-We have had no commercial revenues to date from sales of our human therapeutic or vaccine products and cannot predict when we will.
-We had an accumulated deficit of \$183 million as of September 30, 2010.
+We have had no commercial revenue to date from sales of our human therapeutic or vaccine products and cannot predict when we will have commercial revenue from such sales.
+We had an accumulated deficit of \$232 million as of June 30, 2012.
 We expect to spend substantial funds to continue the research and development testing of our products that we have in the preclinical and clinical testing stages of development that have not been partnered.